wolffe/fx-builder/readme.txt

 = 1.3.0 =
 * Remove jQuery UI Sortable dependency and replace with SortableJS
+* Remove old, unused files
+* Update plugin branding to be consistent with "FX Builder"

 = 1.2.2 =
 * Fix undefined variable